JesusCamachoVillanueva/AppLearner/README.md

 Time-series data on CPU/Memory usage provided by Prometheus, will be used to learn and forecast future resources usage.

 ## Background:
-Please, you can visit https://github.com/AdiY10/AppLearner/ for more details about the project.
+You can visit https://github.com/AdiY10/AppLearner/ for more details about the project.

 ### src:
 Source files to extract recorded data